amarallab/questpipe/README.md

         pipeline.save_state("{rundir}/pipeline.json")
         print(pipeline.parse_string("The pipeline results are stored on {rundir}"))

-NOTE: You should use the fullpath to this file when you call the `qb_run` task and copy this file
+NOTE: You should use the fullpath to this file when you call the `qp_run` task and copy this file
       to your quest folder.
 Otherwise, you can save this file in the questpipe folder and sync it using the `sync` task.

 To run the pipeline:

-    fab -u <user> load_quest:~/src/questpipe sync qb_run:simple_pipeline
+    fab -u <user> load_quest:~/src/questpipe sync qp_run:simple_pipeline

 The console message will be something like: